travis-ci/docs-travis-ci-com/blog/_posts/2012-04-02-monitoring-metrics-infratructure-oh-my.md

 [little app that Eric built](https://github.com/eric/metriks_log_webhook) to accept the filtered output when a metric is found in the logs.

 Why would we want to do that?
 Simply because it decouples the fact that we're collecting from where the metrics need to be stored.
 It's a fully asynchronous process, and they'll simply show up in Librato eventually.
+We can also put a filter on anything in Papertrail and have occurrences in the log be directly graphed in Librato's Metrics.
+It's pretty awesome.
+Every bug fixed is a new opportunity to add more graphs and add more logging.

 For good measure, here's another graph showing the requests we're receiving from Github.
 It includes the received, accepted and rejected pushes.